Wrist Pain Relief · Liverpool City Centre

 How long does carpal tunnel take to recover from?

-It depends on how severe it is and how long you've had it.
-Mild to moderate carpal tunnel caught within the first few months often resolves in 6-12 weeks of focused physiotherapy.
+It depends on how severe it is and how long you have had it.
+Mild to moderate carpal tunnel caught within the first few months often resolves in 6 to 12 weeks of focused physiotherapy.
 More established or severe cases take longer and may not fully resolve without surgery.

 The biggest factor is starting treatment early.
-Nerve compression that's been ignored for a year is harder to reverse than nerve compression caught at three months.
+Nerve compression ignored for a year is harder to reverse than nerve compression caught at three months.

 Will I need surgery?

-Most people with mild to moderate wrist conditions, including carpal tunnel, don't need surgery if they get proper conservative treatment first.
-Surgery is reserved for cases where physiotherapy hasn't worked, where there's significant nerve damage, or where there's a structural issue (fracture, complete ligament rupture) that needs surgical fixing.
+Most people with mild to moderate wrist conditions, including carpal tunnel, do not need surgery if they get proper conservative treatment first.
+Surgery is reserved for cases where physiotherapy has not worked, where there is significant nerve damage, or where there is a structural issue that needs surgical fixing.

-If we think surgery is the right next step for your case, we'll say so and refer you appropriately.
-We don't see surgery as a failure of physio; we see unnecessary surgery as a failure of assessment.
+If we think surgery is the right next step, we will say so and refer you appropriately.
+We do not see surgery as a failure of physio, we see unnecessary surgery as a failure of assessment.

-The TFCC (Triangular Fibrocartilage Complex) is a structure of cartilage and ligaments on the little-finger side of your wrist.
-It stabilises the wrist when you twist, press, or load it.
-Tears can happen from a single fall, a gymnastic injury, or chronic overload from lifting.
+The TFCC (Triangular Fibrocartilage Complex) is a structure of cartilage and ligaments on the little-finger side of your wrist that stabilises it when you twist, press, or load it.
+Tears can happen from a single fall or chronic overload from lifting.

 TFCC injuries are notoriously slow to heal because the tissue has poor blood supply.
-Treatment usually involves a period of relative rest or bracing, followed by progressive loading and grip training.
-Some TFCC injuries need surgery, but most don't if they're managed well early on.
+Treatment usually involves a period of relative rest or bracing, then progressive loading and grip training.
+Some need surgery, but most do not if managed well early on.

 What about thumb and finger pain?

 Some thumb and hand pain overlaps with the wrist conditions we treat.
-De Quervain's is the obvious one.
-It shows up at the base of the thumb and is one of the most common conditions we see.
-We also treat thumb-side tendinopathy, gripping-related thumb pain in lifters and racquet sports players, and the wrist-side of conditions that radiate into the hand.
+De Quervain's is the obvious one, showing up at the base of the thumb.
+We also treat thumb-side tendinopathy and gripping-related thumb pain in lifters and racquet sports players.

-For more specific hand and finger conditions (trigger finger, Dupuytren's contracture, complex finger sprains, post-surgical hand rehab), we'll usually refer to a specialist Hand Therapist.
-These conditions need expertise that sits outside general musculoskeletal physio.
+For more specific hand and finger conditions (trigger finger, Dupuytren's contracture, complex finger sprains, post-surgical hand rehab), we will usually refer to a specialist hand therapist, as these need expertise outside general musculoskeletal physio.

-For climbing finger injuries (A2 pulley tears, lumbrical strains, finger joint capsulitis), see our climbing physio page, where we go into the detail.
+For climbing finger injuries (A2 pulley tears, lumbrical strains, finger joint capsulitis), see our climbing physio page.

 Should I wear a wrist brace or splint?